irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 # General info:

+Aspects of Gilza rebalance you need to know before going through most of the perks bellow:
+1) Melee damage is now applied as a % of enemy's total health per hit, so a 35 damage melee kills an enemy in 3 hits.
+Some enemies, like Bulldozers and Bosses, have resistance to melee-%-damage and will take less damage (for example - Bulldozers take 10x less melee damage).
+This makes melee weapons overall much more effective, but most skills and perks affecting melee were nerfed to compensate.
+2) Damage resistance is now combined additively instead of multiplicatively.
+This affects all damage resistance skills in the game, effectively buffing this statistic, especially if you decide to stack multiple DR skills.
+Note that max possible damage resistance is only 85%, to avoid "god mode" situations.
+(Example: in vanilla having 25% DR, 10% DR, and 15% DR would reduce incoming damage by: 100% * 0.75 * 0.9 * 0.85 = 57.375% or about 43% total damage resistance.
+With Gilza you will instead get 50% damage resistance total with the same combo.)
+3) "Underdog" skill activation trigger is now different.
+In vanilla this skill is based on enemies that are currently hostile to you, but with Gilza this check was replaced with a LOS (line-of-sight) check between you and the enemy, making this skill more consistent for Online play.
+In addition, instead of activating for 7 seconds, then having a 1 (or more) second cooldown before activating the buff for 7 seconds again, this skill will now endlessly re-activate itself as long as you have required amount of enemies withing your LOS.
+This skill affects: Crew Chief, Infiltrator, Sociopath.

 ### Info bellow perks:
 Barebone requirements - skills that are needed to run selected perk deck effectively.
 Can have (DS) tag for Death Sentence difficulty specifically.
 Build to try - recommended build if you don't feel like optimizing a build on your own.